ByBurton/Stronghold_Crusader_Kimberly_AI/README.md

-Special thanks to Krarilotus and Hacksülze for their huge support <3 !!!
+Special thanks to Krarilotus, heroesflorian and Hacksülze for their huge support <3 !!!